131st Legislature Bill Tracker

 This bill provides that a member of a federally recognized Indian nation, tribe or band is not required to pay a fee for admission to or use of any state-owned park or historic site managed by the state of Maine.
 An amendment to the bill proposed in committee also waives camping fees.
 Read the complete bill text»

 The Committee on Agriculture, Conservation and Forestry held a public hearing on Jan.
-25. (Read the public testimony.)
-Although the committee originally voted that the bill Ought to Pass as amended, the committee voted to table the bill at a work session on May 22.
-It will be held over to the second half of this legislative session.
+25, 2023.
+(Read the public testimony.)
+The committee voted that the bill ought to pass as amended.

 Sponsor: Rep. Benjamin T. Collings, D-Portland